awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store-cloudtrail.md

 1. On the **Choose events** page, choose **AWS events**, and then choose **CloudTrail events**\.

 1. For **CloudTrail events**, choose at least one event type\.
 By default, **Management events** is selected\.
 You can add both management and data events to your event data store\.
-For more information about management events, see [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)\.
-For more information about data events, see [Logging data events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html)\.
+For more information about management events, see [Logging management events](logging-management-events-with-cloudtrail.md)\.
+For more information about data events, see [Logging data events](logging-data-events-with-cloudtrail.md)\.

 1. \(Optional\) Choose **Copy trail events** if you want to copy events from an existing trail to run queries on past events\.
 To copy trail events to an organization event data store, you must use the management account for the organization\.
 The delegated administrator account cannot copy trail events to an organization event data store\.
 For more information about considerations for copying trail events, see [Considerations](cloudtrail-copy-trail-to-lake-eds.md#cloudtrail-trail-copy-considerations-lake)\.